cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 ## Length incorporation

-We extend the Bayeisan framework to include rupture length by creating an additional likelihood function for the earthquake magnitude based on the rupture length.
+We extend the Bayesian framework to include rupture length by creating an additional likelihood function for the earthquake magnitude based on the rupture length.
 As an earthquake has a single rupture length (disregarding epistemic uncertainty), the sampling problems relating to a point offset